A variety of learning experiences

 Be a specialist in demand in this field that touches a variety of industries, including business planning, health care, wildlife conservation, natural resource planning, water management, community development, climate change research and law enforcement.

 Our GIS programs are also complemented by the Selkirk Innovates research department, giving you opportunities to use and understand GIS in current real-world situations.
-Our GIS classrooms and these researchers are in the Applied Research and Innovation Centre, where you’ll get essential training, individual access to an advanced workstation and exposure to projects.

 Program Outcomes